Dream-Bean/EndlessRunner/README.md

     animations to implement.
 Need to revamp the barrier spawns: spawn them -x rng.
 Fix framerate for different monitors - make a global one.

+Commit #10:
+    Added some animations.
+Fixing up all of the animations.